TurtleTools/caretta/README.md

 Visit the [demo server](http://bioinformatics.nl/caretta) to see caretta's capabilities.
 The server only allows alignment of up to 50 proteins at once.
 (This is currently down, will be back up soon!)
 The command-line tool and self-hosted web application do not have this restriction.

+The older, slower version of Caretta as described in https://doi.org/10.1016/j.csbj.2020.03.011 can be found at https://git.wur.nl/durai001/caretta

 ## Installation

 ### Requirements